-See detailed class schedule on Canvas for week by week advance reading assignments.
-Limited weekly reading assignments will capture evolving issues of direct interest to class participants.
+See detailed class schedule on Canvas for weekly advance reading assignments.
+Limited weekly pre-class reading assignments will examine current issues of direct interest to class participants.
 Other than the Florida pre-read book, all reading will be available on-line.

-Final presentation, Week Ten: Each student will write and present a one-page strategic planning precept designed to tackle a specific strategic planning problem of direct interest to the student.
-Ten minute presentation, including clarifying Q&A from the class.
-Topic to be agreed with instructor by about Week 6.
+Final presentation, Week Nine:

+Selecting a specific, real-world strategic planning problem of direct, personal interest, each student will develop an action strategy, describe it in a one-page strategic planning precept, and deliver a ten-minute presentation for class discussion.
+Topic to be agreed with instructor by about Week Five.
 This topic need not be the same one you introduced in Week One.